Look at that MSNBC now with a countdown on the number of days till Obama takes the oath of office.

 Of course not.

-I mean, whoever thought that was going to be the case anyway, was I and I alone, ladies and gentlemen, who told you the race business is only going to bit bigger.
+I mean, whoever thought that was going to be the case anyway, it was I and I alone, ladies and gentlemen, who told you the race business is only going to be bigger after Obama wins.

 Just because Obama wins, think again.